numz/StableDiffusionPygameInpaintIsometricMap/README.md

 1. Draw a Shape by maintain left shift + left click to draw your shape (minimum 3 points for see shape),
 2. once shape finish release left shift, prompt input will appear, write your prompt and press enter to validate.

+the file Config/config.py contains parameters of the game, especially the prompt. here is the default prompt use for demo :
+- "3d render, isometric %s, octane render, by greg rutkowski"
+- "%s" will be replaced by your prompt input in game

+models use in demo : v1-5-pruned-emaonly.ckpt

 ## Commands